 (2) In this section, specified means specified in the regulations or the relevant permit.

-88. Prescribed gaming equipment
+88. Prescribed gaming equipment, regulations about, certificates for sellers etc. of

 (1) Regulations made under this Act may prohibit, or impose conditions in relation to —

-(a) the sale, supply, maintenance or repair of prescribed gaming equipment;
+(a) the sale, supply, maintenance or repair of prescribed gaming equipment; and